jroachgolf84/astronomer-panel-interview/README.md

 Welcome!
 This repo contains all the materials prepared for the Astronomer Field Engineer Panel Interview, for Jake Roach.
-Three DAGs were written, each meeting the requirements outlined in the `Astronomer Field Engineering Exercise.pdf` file in the root of this repository.
+Three DAGs were written, each meeting the requirements outlined in the `Astronomer Field Engineering Exercise.pdf` file in the `documentation/` directory of this repository.
 These DAGs were tested in a local, development Airflow environment created used the Astro CLI.
 For more details about the development and testing process, please see the respective **Environment Creation**, **Development**, and **Testing** sections below.
 A high-level overview of the entire process and obstacles encountered are also detailed below.
 Please feel free to reach out to Jake Roach via email (jroachgolf84@outlook.com) with any questions about the contents of this repository.

 ## Table of Contents
 TODO: Make sure to add a table of contents here

 ## Overview
-TODO: Add an overview at the end of the project
+While this project was prepared for the Astronomer Field Engineer Panel Interview, an alternate scenario was created as a part of this exercise.
+This scenario is best summarized with the statement below:

+> You have a data team manually building and running data pipelines, creating analyses, and developing models, but you don't have a tool to centrally maange all of these moving parts.

+To better show how Airflow could help solve this problem, and provide a centralized tool to develop, deploy, and maintain data pipelines, four pipelines where developed, as outlined in the **Development** section below.
+These DAGs illustrate how common data workflows can be created as Airflow DAGs using the Astro CLI and the Airflow framework.
+ This `README.md` is more technical in nature, and complements the presentation to be used during the Panel Interview, which is available in the `documentation/` directory.
+Happy reading!

 ## Environment Creation